• Home

 For the brownie cookie dough, you’ll want to add Dutch process cocoa powder along with the dry ingredients.

 Dutch process cocoa has a much darker and richer flavor than baker’s cocoa or even cacao.
-This ingredient is integral to getting that rich, brownie-like taste but with only 2 tbsp of cocoa.
+This ingredient is integral to getting that rich, brownie-like taste but with only 2 tablespoons of cocoa.
 So don’t skip it!

 How to make the peanut butter cookie dough

 The peanut butter cookie dough is simple.
-Just add the peanut butter to the wet ingredients, mix well, and add in the rest of the dry.
+Just add the peanut butter to the wet ingredients, mix well and add in the rest of the dry.

 The peanut flavor is subtle but there, and the color and richness is perfect in the cookie.